Deadline Day transfers: What is each Premier League club doing before the window closes?

 He wanted full-back support in the main, but it looks almost certain he will not get it, also stating: "It wasn't possible [to do any winter deals]."

-Aston Villa are expected to complete two signings today.
-The first is winger Morgan Rogers from Middlesbrough for an initial £8m.
-The second is goalkeeper Joe Gauci from Adelaide United after he completed a medical in Qatar.
+Aston Villa have signed winger Morgan Rogers from Middlesbrough for an initial £8m.
+They are now expected to complete a move for goalkeeper Joe Gauci from Adelaide United after he completed a medical in Qatar.

+Villa have also wrapped up a deal for 19-year-old left-back Lino Sousa from Arsenal.
+Sousa will join Championship side Plymouth Argyle on loan for the rest of the season.

 Striker Jhon Duran is expected to stay at the club despite interest from Chelsea this month.